sh1nu11bi/sifter/README.md

 # Sifter Help Menu

-	$ sifter	runs the programs bringing up the menu in a cli environment"
+	$ sifter	runs the programs bringing up the menu in a cli environment
-	$ sifter 	-c will check the exsiting hosts in the hostlist"
+	$ sifter 	-c will check the exsiting hosts in the hostlist
-	$ sifter 	-a '<target-ip>' must be added with '' and then automattically appends the hostname/IP to host file"
+	$ sifter 	-a '<target-ip>' must be added with '' and then automattically appends the hostname/IP to host file
-	$ sifter 	-e Opens the Exploitation Module"
+	$ sifter 	-e Opens the Exploitation Module
-	$ sifter 	-i Opens the Info-based Module menu"
+	$ sifter 	-i Opens the Info-based Module menu
-	$ sifter 	-d Opens the Domain Focused Modules"
+	$ sifter 	-d Opens the Domain Focused Modules
-	$ sifter 	-n Opens the Network Mapping Modules menu"
+	$ sifter 	-n Opens the Network Mapping Modules menu
-	$ sifter 	-w Opens the Website Focused Modules"
+	$ sifter 	-w Opens the Website Focused Modules
-	$ sifter 	-b Opens the Web-App Focused Module menu"
+	$ sifter 	-b Opens the Web-App Focused Module menu
-	$ sifter 	-v Opens the Vulnerability Scanning Module Menu"
+	$ sifter 	-v Opens the Vulnerability Scanning Module Menu
-    $ sifter 	-m Opens the Module Menu directly"
+    	$ sifter 	-m Opens the Module Menu directly
-    $ sifter 	-p opens the password tools for quick passlist generation or hash decryption"
+    	$ sifter 	-p opens the password tools for quick passlist generation or hash decryption
-	$ sifter 	-r opens the results folder for viewing of files or photos"
+	$ sifter 	-r opens the results folder for viewing of files or photos
-    $ sifter 	-u Checks for any updates on Github"
+    	$ sifter 	-u Checks for any updates on Github
-    $ sifter <em>--stealth</em> Starts sifter in <strong>Anonymous</strong> mode"
+    	$ sifter 	--stealth Starts sifter in Anonymous mode
-    $ sifter 	-z Opens the Module Information Menu"
+    	$ sifter 	-z Opens the Module Information Menu
-	$ sifter 	-h This Help Menu"
+	$ sifter 	-h This Help Menu

 # Other Projects
 <br />
 All information on projects in development can be found <a href="https://s1l3nt78.github.io">here</a>.